Kate Swanson wrote her first novel at 15, created her first blog in 2006 and has been writing for profit, and creating websites ever since.

 The obvious thing would have been to set the scene at a restaurant, but by making it a theme party, I gave myself the opportunity to describe her appearance.
-I could have started the scene with her serving the hero's table - but by beginning while the guests are still standing having drinks, I have an excuse (in the next paragraph) to mention her height - she can't see over the crowd.
+I could have started the scene with her serving the hero's table—but by beginning with the guests are still standing having drinks, I have an excuse (in the next paragraph) to mention her height—she can't see over the crowd.

 How to Describe Place

-A good exercise for any writer is is to try to describe each scene using all five senses.
-But in Romance, you really do need to use all five - and they must be your heroine's (or hero's) five senses, not yours.
+A good exercise for any writer is to try to describe each scene using all five senses.
+But in Romance, you really do need to use all five—and they must be your heroine's (or hero's) five senses, not yours.

 For instance, our heroine is walking along a beach: